Hereditary sensory and autonomic neuropathy: Type 3, Familial dysautonomia

-Genes related to Hereditary sensory and autonomic neuropathy Type 3:
+Genes related to Hereditary sensory and autonomic neuropathy Type 3

 Mutations in the IKBKAP gene cause familial dysautonomia.
 The IKBKAP gene provides instructions for making a protein called IKK complex-associated protein (IKAP).
 This protein is found in a variety of cells throughout the body, including brain cells.

 Nearly all individuals with familial dysautonomia have two copies of the same IKBKAP gene mutation in each cell.
 This mutation can disrupt how information in the IKBKAP gene is pieced together to make a blueprint for the production of IKAP protein.
 As a result of this error, a reduced amount of normal IKAP protein is produced.
 This mutation behaves inconsistently, however.
 Some cells produce near normal amounts of the protein, and other cells—particularly brain cells—have very little of the protein.
 Critical activities in brain cells are probably disrupted by reduced amounts or the absence of IKAP protein, leading to the signs and symptoms of familial dysautonomia.

 Type 4, Congenital insensitivity to pain with anhidrosis

 Congenital insensitivity to pain with anhidrosis (CIPA), also known as hereditary sensory and autonomic neuropathy type IV (HSAN IV), is characterized by insensitivity to pain, anhidrosis (the inability to sweat), and intellectual disability.
 The ability to sense all pain (including visceral pain) is absent, resulting in repeated injuries including: oral self-mutilation (biting of tongue, lips, and buccal mucosa); biting of fingertips; bruising, scarring, and infection of the skin; multiple bone fractures (many of which fail to heal properly); and recurrent joint dislocations resulting in joint deformity.
 Sense of touch, vibration, and position are normal.
 Anhidrosis predisposes to recurrent febrile episodes that are often the initial manifestation of CIPA.
 Hypothermia in cold environments also occurs.
 Intellectual disability of varying degree is observed in most affected individuals; hyperactivity and emotional lability are common.

-Hereditary sensory neuropathy type IV (HSN4) is a rare genetic disorder characterized by the loss of sensation (sensory loss), especially in the feet and legs and, less severely, in the hands and forearms.
+HSN4 is a rare genetic disorder characterized by the loss of sensation (sensory loss), especially in the feet and legs and, less severely, in the hands and forearms.
 The sensory loss is due to abnormal functioning of small, unmyelinated nerve fibers and portions of the spinal cord that control responses to pain and temperature as well as other involuntary or automatic body processes.
 Sweating is almost completely absent with this disorder.
 Intellectual disability is usually present.

 Type 4, congenital insensitivity to pain with anhidrosis (CIPA), is an autosomal recessive condition and affected infants present with episodes of hyperthermia unrelated to environmental temperature, anhidrosis and insensitivity to pain.
 Palmar skin is thickened and charcot joints are commonly present.
 NCV shows motor and sensory nerve action potentials to be normal.
 The histopathology of peripheral nerve biopsy reveals absent small unmyelinated fibers and mitochondria are abnormally enlarged.